brootaylor/brootaylor-v2/sites/eleventy/src/_content/bookmarks/what-is-web-3-0.md

 eleventyExcludeFromCollections: false
 ---

-What can I say about Web 3.0?
+What can I say about Web 3.0 that hasn't already been said?

 Nothing really.